-Practical exams are comprised of structures tagged on the cadavers, models and skeletons for identification.
+Practical exams involve identifying structures tagged for identification on the cadavers, models, skeletons and diagnostic images.
 The expected level of detail is comparable to most of the BOLD TEXT structures in the dissector.
-Application questions about normal radiology and cross-sectional anatomy may be in association with CLC and/or OSCE stations.
+Application questions about normal radiology, cross-sectional anatomy, histology, and clinical and anatomic correlations may be in association with CLC sessions, OSCE stations, and/or practical exam stations.